Towards Unsupervised Domain Adaptation via Domain-Transformer: Related Work

-Recently, OT has been successfully applied to UDA problem, and it has strong theoretical foundation in graph theory and mathematical optimization.
-Courty \etal~\cite{courty2016optimal} aim to realize domain alignment by solving the optimal transport plan of an entropy-regularized OT model.
-Zhang \etal~\cite{zhang2019optimal} provide a theoretical and framework of OT in reproducing kernel Hilbert spaces (RKHS), then address the distribution matching problem by using kernel-based transport map.
-These OT-based methods tend to align domains through a pair-wise matching between samples across domains, however, they ignore the real influence of label information.
-To make full use of the label-based locality structure, Courty \etal~\cite{jdot2017} propose the Joint Distribution Optimal Transport (JDOT) and Damodaran \etal~\cite{Damodaran_2018_ECCV} extend it to the deep learning framework as DeepJDOT.
-They are the first attempt to seek the optimal classifier for the target domain by minimizing the optimal transport distance between the joint distributions.
-Technically, it uses the total distance with the deep features and label vectors, respectively.
-Li \etal~propose an Enhanced Transport Distance (ETD) method~\cite{li2020enhanced}, which reweighs the transport distance with the similarity between feature vectors from different domains.
-Inspired by the kernel Bures metric studied in \cite{zhang2019optimal}, Luo \etal~propose the Conditional Kernel Bures (CKB) metric~\cite{Luo_2021_CVPR} for characterizing the class-wise domain discrepancy.
+Another fruitful line for UDA methodology is based on OT, which has a solid theoretical foundation in graph theory and optimization. \citet{courty2016optimal} align domains by solving the optimal transport plan of an entropy-regularized OT model. \citet{zhang2019optimal} provide a theoretical framework of OT in reproducing kernel Hilbert spaces, then match the domain distributions via a kernel-based transport map.
+These OT-based methods tend to align domains via pair-wise matching between cross-domain samples while ignoring the real influence of label information.
+To make full use of the label-based locality structure, \citet{jdot2017} propose the Joint Distribution Optimal Transport (JDOT) and \citet{Damodaran_2018_ECCV} extend it to the deep learning framework as DeepJDOT.
+They are the first attempt to seek the optimal classifier for the target domain by minimizing the optimal transport distance between the joint distributions. \citet{li2020enhanced} propose an Enhanced Transport Distance (ETD) method, which reweighs the transport distance with the similarity between feature vectors from different domains. \citet{RWOT2020} present Reliable Weighted Optimal Transport (RWOT) via exploiting spatial prototypical information and intra-domain strcuture. \citet{xia2020structure} leverages Gromov-Wasserstein distance to extract cross-domain matching relation.
+Inspired by~\citet{zhang2019optimal}, \citet{BuresNet2023} propose the Conditional Kernel Bures metric in BuresNet for characterizing the class-wise domain discrepancy.

-Compared with current UDA models, DoT learns the semantic consistency without inducing explicit domain discrepancy optimization and pseudo-label procedure, which ensures smaller estimation risk and computation complexity.
-Besides, DoT can be theoretically connected with the OT algorithm, which guarantees the interpretability of model.